 Orange Pi is a low-cost of the Raspberry Pi competitor.
 It is developed by the Chinese Shenzhen Xunlong CO Software company based in Shenzhen in the Guangdong province.
 Just like the Raspberry Pi, Orange Pi is an Open Source project.
 Unlike the Raspberry Foundation, which for made the choice to offer two models (if you don’t count the annual changes), Orange Pi offers a wide range of board.
 This is a big advantage because you can choose the board best suited to its application.
 Not always easy however if find in denominations.
 Here are a few comparison charts to help you find the board that fits your needs from a Raspberry Pi 3.

 Comparison of Orange Pi by CPU power and RAM

-another strong point of the range Orange Pi, several cards systems 8-16 GB of flash memory which allows to install the system directly on the map or use of additional storage space.
+another strong point of the range Orange Pi, several boards systems 8-16 GB of flash memory which allows to install the system directly on the board or use of additional storage space.

 (1) 64-bit processor

 (2) 2.7GPixel/s, EGL, OpenGL ES 2.0/1.1/1.0, OpenVG 1.1

 Orange Pi most models and older2 are the high-end models.
 They integrate a WiFi Realtek RTL8189ETV chip and a connector SATA to connect a hard drive or external SSD up to 2T.
 A 5V connector is also available for the external drive.

 Since 2017, some models offer bluetooth connectivity 4.2 (LE).
 You can always add a USB dongle to other models.

 |OPi Zero||10/100 M||X||X|

 |OPi One||10/100 M||–||–|